 As a longtime south Florida resident, it brings me great joy to partner with local non-profits in my community.
-Here are some of the groups I’ve worked with that I believe are highly deserving of YOUR support as well!
+Here are some of the groups I’m proud to work with:

 This organization was started in 1992 and currently provides THOUSANDS of struggling south Florida families with access to free food, clothing, toys and other resources.
 They also provide a fantastic opportunity for local students to volunteer and learn about the importance of helping our neighbors in their moments of greatest need.
 I was thrilled to co-write and produce a theme song and video for them in 2017 and to work with their incredible staff and volunteers.